SoftIron/sibench/docs/source/manual.rst

-It also happens if we are doing separate writes and reads and we did not have a long enough run time for Sibench to write all of the objects specified by the `object-count` option.
+It also happens if we are doing separate writes and reads and we did not have a long enough run time for Sibench to write all of the objects specified by the ``object-count`` option.
 In this case, the prepare phase will keep writing until all the objects are ready for reading.

 Slow shutdown
 ~~~~~~~~~~~~~

-There are times when sibench can take a long time when cleaning up after a
+There are times when Sibench can take a long time when cleaning up after a
 benchmark run.
 This is due to Ceph being extremely slow at deleting objects.

 Future versions of Sibench may add an option to not clean up their data in order